abitdodgy/abitdodgy.github.io/_projects/i18n_lazy_scope.md

 category: "libraries"
 cover_image: "http://placehold.it/265x150"
 description: >
-  This Ruby gem lets you to use lazy lookup with custom I18n scopes, making it easier to manage and organise your locale files.
+  With this Ruby gem, you can use lazy lookup with custom I18n scopes, making it easier to manage and organise your locale files.
 languages:
   - title: "Ruby"
     ratio: "100"